 Cray® Sonexion® Technology

-Brought to you by Cray, the world’s leading experts in large-scale parallel storage solutions for HPC and technical computing, Cray® Sonexion® provides a fully integrated, scale-out Lustre® storage system for industry-standard Linux® compute clusters.
+Brought to you by Cray, the world’s leading experts in large-scale parallel storage solutions for HPC and technical computing, the Sonexion® system provides a fully integrated, scale-out Lustre® storage system for industry-standard Linux® compute clusters.
 The Sonexion system’s modular and compact form factor provides precision performance and capacity scalability to reduce capital costs.
 Performance scales in modular building blocks, reducing the number of hard drives needed to achieve sustained performance at scale.
-Moreover, Sonexion scales in predictable, performance-optimized configurations, ensuring precise levels of performance and stability as capacity expands.
+Moreover, the Sonexion system scales in predictable, performance-optimized configurations, ensuring precise levels of performance and stability as capacity expands.

-The Sonexion system's compact form factor reduces the total storage hardware infrastructure (cables, servers, components and racks) required for sustaining production-grade, petascale deployments — in some cases up to 300 percent over onsite-designed Lustre configurations.
+The Sonexion system's compact form factor reduces the total storage hardware infrastructure (cables, servers, components and racks) required for sustaining production-grade, petascale deployments — in some cases up to 300 percent over on-site-designed Lustre configurations.

-Each SSU is physically capable of delivering 6GB/s of peak bandwidth.
-Using the IOR benchmark, Cray’s performance team has benchmarked real-world, sustained file system performance of each SSU to be greater than 5GB/s per SSU and up to 1TB/s sustained performance to a single file system.
+Each SSU is physically capable of delivering 9 to 14 GB/s of sustained bandwidth, depending on the drive type.
+Using the IOR benchmark, Cray’s performance team has benchmarked real-world, sustained file system performance at 14 GB/s per SSU using the latest HPC drive technology and up to 1.7 TB/s sustained performance to a single file system.

-Every Cray Sonexion rack comes pre-assembled, integrated, configured and tested.
+Every Sonexion system’s rack comes pre-assembled, integrated, configured and tested.
 More data and performance can be stored in modular building blocks.
 For large-scale systems, the Sonexion system’s compact design ensures greater efficiency and higher utilization within an individual rack — and across the datacenter.
 This power efficiency and extreme density for Lustre reduce the cost of operating petascale storage systems.
 In large petascale systems, the datacenter footprint — counted in number of racks for a given performance and capacity level — can be reduced up to one-third the total amount of hardware required to store multipetabyte systems.

 Easier to Deploy and Manage at Scale

 Because the Sonexion storage system comes pre-integrated, pretested and preconfigured, deployment time is greatly reduced.
 All components — networking, storage, RAID, operating system and Lustre — come preconfigured and precabled.
 There are no external servers, switches or ad hoc systems to manage.
 Simply add storage building blocks — SSUs, expansion modules and racks — to achieve prescribed performance and capacity objectives.
-Cray’s expertise integrating and configuring Lustre is embedded in the design — enabling customers to focus on research instead of Lustre.
+Cray’s expertise integrating and configuring Lustre is embedded in the design, enabling customers to focus on research instead of Lustre.